spring-attic/spring-hadoop/README.md

-The [Spring Hadoop](http://www.springsource.org/spring-data/hadoop) provides extensions to [Spring](http://www.springsource.org/spring-core), [Spring Batch](http://www.springsource.org/spring-batch), and [Spring Integration](http://www.springsource.org/spring-integration) to build manageable and robust pipeline solutions around Hadoop.
+The [Spring for Hadoop](http://www.springsource.org/spring-data/hadoop) provides extensions to [Spring](http://www.springsource.org/spring-core), [Spring Batch](http://www.springsource.org/spring-batch), and [Spring Integration](http://www.springsource.org/spring-integration) to build manageable and robust pipeline solutions around Hadoop.

-Spring Hadoop extends Spring Batch by providing support for reading from and writing to HDFS, running various types of Hadoop jobs (Java MapReduce, Streaming, [Hive](http://hive.apache.org),  [Pig](http://pig.apache.org)), [HBase](http://hbase.apache.org) and [Cascading](http://cascading.org) interactions.
+Spring for Hadoop extends Spring Batch by providing support for reading from and writing to HDFS, running various types of Hadoop jobs (Java MapReduce, Streaming, [Hive](http://hive.apache.org),  [Pig](http://pig.apache.org)), [HBase](http://hbase.apache.org) and [Cascading](http://cascading.org) interactions.
 An important goal is to provide excellent support for non-Java based developers to be productive using Spring Hadoop and not have to write any Java code to use the core feature set.

-Spring Hadoop also applies the familiar Spring programming model to Java MapReduce jobs by providing support for dependency injection of simple jobs as well as a POJO based MapReduce programming model that decouples your MapReduce classes from Hadoop specific details such as base classes and data types.
+Spring for Hadoop also applies the familiar Spring programming model to Java MapReduce jobs by providing support for dependency injection of simple jobs as well as a POJO based MapReduce programming model that decouples your MapReduce classes from Hadoop specific details such as base classes and data types.

 # Docs